ansell/csvsum/README.md

 * line : The values from the current line being processed from the input file, in the same order as the inputHeaders list.
 * mapLine : The mapped values for the current line so far

-The scripts also have access to two helper functions to get a specific column and to filter an entire line:
+The scripts also have access to two helper functions to get a specific column and a function to filter an entire line:

 * col : Called using the syntax col('columnName'), and returns the value for that column on the current line
 * outCol : Called using the syntax outCol('outputColumnName'), and returns the value that has been mapped so far for that column on the current line.